BoseeEnsteincondensate/multi_orbital_tb_cnt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 A Python implementation of a multi-orbital tight-binding model for armchair carbon nanotubes (CNTs), focusing on non-orthogonal effects and curvature-induced σ-π hybridization.
 This code achieves band gap predictions with errors <1% compared to DFT-GGA benchmarks for chiralities from (4,4) to (10,10), as detailed in our associated research paper.
 It computes band structures and density of states (DOS) using the Slater-Koster method and Löwdin orthogonalization.
-This work was supported by the Taipei City Government Education Bureau.

 ## Features
 - Generates CNT geometry from a graphene lattice for armchair CNTs with chirality (n,n).